spatialwalk/AvatarKit-Web-Demo/README.md

 ### Q: How to get Session Token?

+A:
-A: Session Token needs to be obtained from the SDK provider.
+- **For Production**: Session Token needs to be obtained from the SDK provider.
 Please contact the SDK provider or check the main SDK documentation for more information.
+You must manually inject the token using `AvatarSDK.setSessionToken(token)` in your application.
+- **For Demo**: The demos include an "Auto" button that generates a temporary token for demonstration purposes only.
+This feature is not available in production applications.

 ### Q: Can't see the character after running the example?